vitejs/vite/docs/guide/api-environment.md

 ## Environments Configuration

-Starting from a SPA/MPA, a user will keep configuring Vite as usual.
-There is a single `client` environment by default.
+For an SPA/MPA, the configuration will look similar to Vite 5.
+Internally these options are used to configure the `client` environment.

 ```js
 export default defineConfig({